 NSW will remain the primary market for the Orange Region, however there is potential to target the South East Queensland market for weekend escapes or drive tourism.
-The unique cool climate wines, quality food and agriculture of the region would position it well in the South East Queensland market.
+This was identified as an opportunity through stakeholder engagements, who experienced growth in this market during and since the Covid-19, which is difficult to demonstrate through the data.